-In the conflict’s early stages, SRD’s focus was on immediate first aid and trauma relief through Mobile Medical Points and later established regional hospitals that offer a variety of trauma, inpatient and outpatient services.
-In response to the rise in morbidity and mortality rates due to a lack of quality primary and reproductive health care, SRD further-established both stand-alone and integrated primary and reproductive health clinics and, more recently, an integrated focus on public health through community health programs that complement the multi-level health care network in place.
+In the conflict’s early stages, SRD’s focus was on immediate first aid and trauma relief through Mobile Medical Points.
+Later, we established regional hospitals offering a variety of trauma, inpatient and outpatient services.
+In response to the rise in morbidity and mortality rates due to a lack of quality primary and reproductive healthcare, SRD further-established both stand-alone and integrated primary and reproductive health clinics and an integrated focus on public health through community health programs that complement the multi-level healthcare network in place.

 Outpatient Delivery Services (OPD)–

 same-day services that include consultations and follow-up visits with primary, secondary and tertiary healthcare providers offered to the patient.

 services that must be offered to children to ensure immunity and resistance to infectious diseases.
 SRD has committed to providing immunizations—such as Measles, Polio, Rubella, Hepatitis, Tetanus Vaccine, and others—at its facilities or ensure referral pathways in coordination with other immunization bodies in line with the World Health Organization (WHO) recommendations and guidelines.

 poverty, collapsed Water, Sanitation and Hygiene (WASH) systems, crowded living spaces, poor health and hygiene education and an overall lack of PHC services available in communities have increased the prevalence of CDs in Syria.
 Given their severe implications and consequences if left untreated, contagious nature and ability to transform into an epidemic in a short amount of time, the CDs that SRD has prioritized through prevention, diagnosis and treatment include Leishmaniasis, Cholera, Measles, Tuberculosis, Upper/Lower Respiratory Infections (RTI), Acute and Watery Diarrhea and Sexually-Transmitted Infections (STI).